 Research and Tools

-Crittenton Women’s Union conducts rigorous research into the economic, political, and social barriers disadvantaged women face in their efforts to gain economic security.
+Crittenton Women’s Union conducts rigorous research into the economic, political, and social barriers that disadvantaged women face in their efforts to gain economic security.
 We also assess our programs by measuring performance and outcomes.
-We apply this research in many ways—creating practical, Web-based tools, identifying best practices, developing innovative pilot programs, and making recommendations for public policy change.
+We apply this research in many ways—creating practical Web-based tools, identifying best practices, developing innovative pilot programs, and making recommendations for public policy change.
 Our goal is to build realistic and attainable paths out of poverty for our clients.

 CWU’s Research and Innovation Department continually evaluates our work.
 By closely monitoring our programs and incorporating client feedback, we endeavor to develop replicable models, establish best practices, and share lessons learned in order to broaden the impact of our success.